Out of Many Scattered Things: Epistolaric Empiricism

 Dear Dr. Geiszler,

 I confess I was somewhat preoccupied the morning after sending you my initial communication because you are correct—I did, essentially, write you in a fit of “intellectual nihilism.”
-Consequently, I was more personally forthcoming than was, perhaps, advisable.
+Consequently, I was more personally forthcoming than was perhaps advisable.
 You are very kind to have responded as you did to my lapse in decorum.
 Rest assured, I will be more considered with my comments in the future.
 This being said, I am grateful to have been on the receiving end of your thoughts.
 I very much appreciate your points on the social architecture of my academic frustrations.
 I surmise from your comments that you must have at least some experience with the struggle to be taken seriously.
-I took the liberty of looking up your h-index (I hope you don’t mind) and it seems that whatever your past struggles might have been you have more than ‘arrived’ in an academic sense.
+I took the liberty of looking up your h-index (I hope you don’t mind), and it seems that whatever your past struggles might have been you have more than “arrived” in an academic sense.
 Should you feel inclined to soliloquize further on the fine points of institutional politics, you would have an interested listener in me.
-I have more ostensible ‘mentors’ than I know what to do with, but as they are all affiliated with my home institution or related to me by blood (my father has quite definite ideas about my career trajectory) I am not sure I can genuinely consider them free from bias.
+I have more ostensible mentors than I know what to do with, but as they are all affiliated with my home institution or related to me by blood (my father has quite definite ideas about my career trajectory) I am not sure I can consider them free from bias.

 Thank you for sending me your as-yet unpublished manuscript.
-I assure you that I will treat it with the same level of confidentiality that you have so thoughtfully displayed towards my unpublished work.
+I assure you that I will treat it with the same level of confidentiality you have so thoughtfully displayed towards my unpublished work.
 I must confess that some of the finer points of your experimental technique are lost on me, but I believe I have understood the main conceptual thrust of the thing—which is that you have identified six nucleotides, all of which are silicon-based, correct?
 And therefore clearly distinct from terrestrial nucleic acids?
 (I believe you implied as much in your last email, but you occasionally break into a German style with English words and I confess it is not the easiest task to follow the throughline of your thoughts.)
-This has all the markings of a seminal paper and I do not doubt it will provide the leverage you’re looking for in order to gain a foothold in a new field.
+This has all the markings of a seminal paper and I do not doubt it will provide the leverage you’re looking for in order to gain a foothold in xenobiology.

 Sincerely,